 28. Horseback Riding

-There’s really no better place for horseback riding than in Colorado, where you can pretend you are a pioneer or cowboy or cowgirl exploring the west while looking up at craggy mountain peaks all around you.
-There are many providers offering trail rides and horseback tours in this area to help you live out your dreams.
+There’s no better place for horseback riding than in Colorado, where you can pretend you are a pioneer or cowboy or cowgirl exploring the west while looking up at craggy mountain peaks all around you.
+Many providers offer trail rides and horseback tours in this area to help you live out your dreams.

 Jackson Stables is one guide company that will give you exactly what you need and will take you on adventures on the historic YMCA of the Rockies property and into the national park as well.
 Be sure to make reservations ahead of time to ensure you get a spot.